Arroz con Pollo

 Step 2: Sauté the Vegetables and Rice

-If there is a lot of oil left in the pan, pour off all but about 2 tablespoons of the fat.
-Return the pot to the stove and reduce the heat to medium-low.
-Add the onion and bell pepper to the pot and cook, stirring occasionally, until softened, 6 to 8 minutes.
-As you stir, scrape up any brown bits from the bottom of the pan and mix it into the vegetables.
+If there’s a lot of oil left in the pan, carefully pour off all but about 2 tablespoons of the fat.
+Return the pot to the stove and lower the heat to medium-low.
+Add the onion and bell pepper, stirring occasionally, and cook until they’re softened, 6 to 8 minutes.
+As you stir, scrape up any browned bits from the bottom of the pan—they’re packed with flavor and will mix right into the vegetables.

 onions and peppers in skillet

-Add the rice, garlic, tomato paste, and remaining 1 teaspoon of cumin; cook, stirring constantly, until fragrant, another 2 to 3 minutes.
+Add the rice, garlic, tomato paste, and remaining 1 teaspoon of cumin; cook until fragrant, another few minutes.

 adding rice, garlic, tomato paste, and cumin to skillet